cubismvr/Mods/CustomPuzzles/README.md

 Puzzles are described by a `.cube` file (JSON with a fancy file type).
 These can be placed in a specific folder on your Quest/Computer, after which they will show up in a new 'Custom Puzzles' menu item in the game.

-If you have any feedback, or would like to share your custom puzzles with me, you can reach me at thomas@cubism-vr.com.
+If you have any feedback or would like to share your custom puzzles with me, you can reach me at thomas@cubism-vr.com.

 - [Puzzle examples and downloads](#puzzle-examples-and-downloads)
 - [Sideloading puzzles on Quest](#sideloading-custom-puzzles-on-quest)